Resources

 Hydrogen

 Hydrogen is a proposed alternative to fossil fuels that is often claimed to be clean because it releases water rather than greenhouse gasses when burned.
 However, nearly 100% of hydrogen is made from fossil fuels.
-Even more fracked gas or coal is needed to make this fossil hydrogen energy than if we used the gas, oil, or coal directly.
-“Green”hydrogen is made using solar or wind energy, but it is not an efficient or equitable use of renewable energy.
-Read more.
+“Green” hydrogen is made using solar or wind energy, but it is not an efficient or equitable use of renewable energy.

 Ratepayer Protection